-The Bank has established a policy to perform an assessment, at the end of each reporting period, of whether a financial instrument's credit risk has increased significantly since initial recognition, by considering the change in the risk of default occurring over the remaining life of the financial instrument.
-Based on the above process, the Bank groups its loans into Stage 1, Stage 2, Stage 3 and POCI, as described below:
+The Group has established a policy to perform an assessment, at the end of each reporting period, of whether a financial instrument's credit risk has increased significantly since initial recognition, by considering the change in the risk of default occurring over the remaining life of the financial instrument.
+Based on the above process, the Group allocates its loans into Stage 1, Stage 2, Stage 3 and POCI, as described below:

-Stage 1: When loans are first recognized, the Bank recognizes an allowance based on 12mECL.
-Stage 1 loans also include facilities where the credit risk has improved and the loan has been reclassified from allowance for the LTECL.
-Stage 2 loans also include facilities, where the credit risk has improved and the loan has been reclassified from Stage 3.
+- Stage 1: When loans are first recognized, the Group recognizes an allowance based on 12mECL.
+Stage 1 loans also include facilities where the credit risk has improved and the loan has been reclassified from Stage 2. - Stage 2: When a loan has shown a significant increase in credit risk since origination, the Group records an allowance for the LTECL.
+Stage 2 loans also include facilities, where the credit risk has improved and the loan has been reclassified from Stage 3. - Stage 3: Loans considered credit-impaired.
+The Group records an allowance for the LTECL. - POCI: Purchased or originated credit impaired (POCI) assets are financial assets that are credit impaired on initial recognition.

-Stage 2.

-Stage 2: When a loan has shown a significant increase in credit risk since origination, the Bank records an initial recognition.
 POCI assets are recorded at fair value at original recognition and interest revenue is subsequently recognised based on a credit-adjusted EIR.
 ECL are only recognised or released to the extent that there is a subsequent change in the lifetime expected credit losses.